Narrow win for Fox shows restlessness with dual-class shares

 Critics argue that the current set-up concentrates too much power with the Murdoch family.
 Forty-three percent of votes cast were in favor of eliminating the two classes of shares and giving all shares a vote.
 The vote was advisory, so passage would not have forced any changes at the company.

 Even so, it was noteworthy that more than half of shareholders outside of the Murdoch’s control voted in favor, said Paul Hodgson, an independent governance consultant.
-In addition to the family stake, another 6.7 percent of the voting shares are held by ValueAct Capital, whose chief executive Jeff Ubben is also a Fox director.
+In addition to the family stake, 6.7 percent of the voting shares are held by ValueAct Capital, whose chief executive, Jeff Ubben, is also a Fox director.

 “The message the public shareholders are sending management is get rid of the dual voting class of shares,” Hodgson said.
 The measure’s supporters may use the results to try to persuade Fox management to meet with them to discuss the issue, he added.